ImNotACat6/moove_caampus/moove_campus; credits.md

 # moove_caampus; credits
-Credits for assets that are not owned by moove_rblx that are used inside of moove.
+Credits for assets that are not owned by moove_rblx that are used inside of moove_caampus.

 ###### FORMAT
 - *NAME OF OBJECT*